chongyangtao/Awesome-Scene-Text-Recognition/README.md

 # Scene Text Localization & Recognition Resources
-Following is a growing list of some of the materials I found on the web for research on "text localization and recognition based deep learning"
+A curated list of resources dedicated to scene text localization and recognition

 ## Papers & Code